DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## One-Time Appointment

-The one-time appointment is specified start and end dates.
+The one-time appointment is a regular appointment with specified start and end date.
 These appointments are displayed in the following demo.
 To display one-time appointments in the views add the [Appointments](../reference/appointments.md) plugin.

 .embedded-demo({ "path": "scheduler-basic/day", "showThemeSelector": true })